 Key task: increase online store sales and increase ROAS (Return on Ad Spend).

 We’ll run ads for your store, and you’ll be profitable in 60 days.

 If you aren’t, then you’ll get the next month for free.

 In 4 months, sales increased by 10 times, while the advertising investment return increased by 2.8 times.

-One of the most damaging and common technical mistakes is incorrectly set up conversion tracking or its full ignorance.
+One of the most damaging and common technical mistakes is misconfigured conversion tracking or its full ignorance.

-In our case, the settings were made, but incorrectly – the conversions were duplicated.
-If, for example, 1 sale was made, then Google Ads counted it as 2 sales.
+In our case, the settings were made, but incorrectly — the conversions were duplicated.
+If, for example, a sale was made, then Google Ads counted it as 2 sales.
 Firstly, it led to inaccurate reports and the fake impression of good results.
-Most importantly, auto-strategy advertising campaigns were optimized on distorted data, which badly affected the real result as well.
+Most importantly, auto-strategy advertising campaigns were optimized on distorted data, which also had a bad effect on the real result.